-ADTRAN will repair and return this product if within five years from the date of shipment the product does not meet its published specification or the product fails while in service.
+ADTRAN will repair and return this product within the warranty period if it does not meet its published specifications or fails while in service.
+Warranty information can be found at www.adtran.com/warranty.

 A return material authorization (RMA) is required prior to returning equipment to ADTRAN.
 For service, RMA requests, training, or more information, use the contact information given below.